rolkra/rolkra.github.io/_posts/2024-04-01-explore-beer.md

 ![explain-sugar-forest](../images/explore-beer-forest-sugar.png)

 We can see sugar depends on many attributes. `alcohol_vol_pct`, `energy_kcal_100ml` and `original_wort` are still in the model, but the "Random Forest" rank other attributes higher.
 The strongest are:
 * `type`:  as we already saw that beer-type "Alkoholfrei" contains the highest amount of sugar
 * `carb_g_100ml`: as sugar is a type of carb (carbohydrates)
 * `alcohol_vol_pct`: as we saw that higher alcohol means lower sugar

 `original_wort`and `energy_kcal_100ml` have a medium impact on sugar.
 The rest of the attributes have a low (or no) impact on sugar.

-The rest of the attributes are less convincing.
+The rest of the attributes are less important (and not convincing).

+### Conclusion

+Yes, beer can contain sugar (even if it doesn't taste sweet).
+You can expect alcohol free or low alcohol beers to contain sugar.
+But those beer have lower engergy (kcal / 100 ml) compared to an average beer with typical alcohol.

 ### About {explore}